 Android routing guide

-Multi-hop VPN routing is commonly used to describe traffic passing through more than one hop.
-In Secureferry, those hops are checkpoints: create a dedicated route, choose its checkpoints, and assign the apps, websites, domains, or subdomains that should follow it.
+Multi-hop routing is commonly used to describe traffic passing through more than one hop.
+In Secureferry, those hops are checkpoints: create a dedicated route, choose its checkpoints, and assign the apps, websites, domains, or subdomains that should use it.
+Apps or sites not assigned to a specific route use the shared dedicated route.

 Secureferry expresses multi-hop routing through checkpoints on a dedicated route.
 Instead of choosing from a generic server list, you build a route map, choose the checkpoints for the route, and keep the route's manifest visible before activation.